-High Commission or Consulate of New Zealand well in advance of travel for advice on visa requirements.
+High Commission or Consulate of New Zealand well in advance of travel for advice on your visa requirements.

 Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
-Contact the nearest
+For up-to-date information, consult a

-High Commission or Consulate of New Zealand well in advance of travel, or consult the
+High Commission or Consulate of New Zealand or the

 New Zealand has strict quarantine regulations and instant fines are issued for failing to declare items for quarantine on arrival.